akoustyle/battleship-board-game/README.md

 # Gameplay
-### There are two phases:
+## There are two phases:

 1️⃣ Setup game

+**To setup the game**, for each ship, simply choose **h or v for horizontal and vertical**, then the coordinates (with lowercase letter followed by number, e.g., a1).
+You will place the ship according to the top/left of the ship and to the orientation (v or h) you previously have chosen.
+Each player have to place their ships whithin the grid(5x5).

 2️⃣ Play game

-**To setup the game**, for each ship, simply choose **h or v for horizontal**, then the coordinates (with lowercase letter followed by number, e.g., a1).

-**To play**, simply type in coordinates of your attacks.
-To make the game more readable, there are many *"Enter to continue..."* prompts.
+**To play**, simply type in coordinates of your attacks, for example c4, if you touch the opponent ship the terminal will print a ' # ' then you can keep playing.
+If you don't hit a ship the terminal will print a ' x ', it would be the other player turn.
+To make the game more readable, there are many *"Enter to continue..."* prompts between each turn.

-There may be some bugs.
+In order to win you need to touch all the ships of the opponent !!!

+##Happy battle!!!

 # Test